Facilitative Leadership – Leading by Adventure

 Empowering people to draw the very best out of each other

 Shared ownership for change, the goal of effective facilitative leadershipShared individual ownership of change is the most powerful mechanism of making your vision happen.
-It empowers a huge increase in good timely decisions at the coalface of the organisation’s operations.
+When aligned with a strong sense of shared purpose, it empowers a huge increase in good timely decisions at the coalface of the organisation’s operations.
 Such is the power of good facilitative leadership.

 Furthermore, facilitative leadership massively reduces the need for overhead decisions and delays that would otherwise attend these in an unempowered model.
 Basically, it enables Agile.